-- More than 5.1 million meals have been served by Middlesex United Way-funded programs since 2009, helping families make ends meet and ensuring they receive nutritious food
+- 841,426 meals were served by Middlesex United Way-funded programs last year, helping families make ends meet and ensuring they receive nutritious food

-- $954 K in federal and state income tax returns were returned to taxpayers in Middlesex County through the Volunteer Income Tax Assistance (VITA) program in 2015
+- $1,615 is the average federal income tax refund received by 580 lower-income working families through the Volunteer Income Tax Assistance (VITA) program in 2016

 Middlesex United Way envisions a community where individuals and families are economically stable.